 One of the most important synagogues of the city, Neve Shalom, is located in Buyuk Hendek Street.
 Jewish Museum of Turkey also within the synagogue complex.
 The museum tells you the story of Jewish people being forced to migrate by Spanish Monarchs in the 15th century.
 They were welcomed by the Ottomans and inhabited in Istanbul.

 If you follow the Buyuk Hendek Street, you will reach Sishane Square.
 Next to this square is Mesrutiyet Street, where historical hotels such as Pera Palace are located.
 This street stretches parallel to Istiklal Street, the most famous walking path of the district.
-Some of the main tourist attractions such as Pera Museum, Istanbul Modern and Mikla Restaurant are located on the Mesrutiyet Street.
+Must-see places such as Pera Museum and historical Pera Palace Hotel are located on the Mesrutiyet Street.

 2. Serdar-i Ekrem Street